Sumit-9900/number_matching_puzzle_game/README.md

 4. **Score Points**:
    - Identical matches: 3 points
    - Sum-to-10 matches: 5 points
-5. **Avoid Errors**: Incorrect selections trigger a red flash animation on the unmatched cells
+5. **Avoid Errors**: Incorrect selections trigger a red flash animation on the unmatched cells and an error sound

 ### Strategic Elements
 - **Add Row**: Use the "+" button to add new rows when available (limited by difficulty)
-- **Time Management**: Complete the level before time runs out
+- **Time Management**: Complete the level before time runs out; a ticking sound plays in the last 9 seconds
 - **Score Targets**: Reach the target score to advance to the next level

 ## 🏗️ Architecture